saona-raimundo/preexplorer/README.md

 # To do

-- Add easy lines to complete in gnuplot scripts
-  - set title ""
-  - set xlabel ""
+- Correct logic in example\sequence_comparison
+- Update examples in the docs
-  - set ylabel ""
+-
 - Use references
   - Verify that plot/save do not consume the iterators
 - Change to ExactSizeIterator